 During dredging, the project will isolate the Junor Lake by closing several gates that control water levels in the pond.
 These gates normally allow water to overflow to Fanno Creek (to the west and south), but they also serve to keep out Fanno Creek water when natural turbidity from rain events is high (to avoid more sediment accumulation in the pond).
-Water levels in the pond will be maintained by using captured water that seeped from the sediment bags.
+Water levels in the pond will be maintained by using recovered seepage water from the sediment bags.
 If water levels in the pond increase due to rain, excess water can be removed by opening one of the control gates if lake has similar background turbidity levels, or by turning on the irrigation system to disperse the water across large areas of the golf course.
-Alternatively, the excess water can be infiltrated at the designated infiltration area located east of Wetland A. Such uplands have much greater capacity to infiltrate water than Wetland A or low lands in the vicinity of Fanno Creek.

-The floating dredge will be launched using a crane truck, so it will be lifted into Junor Lake.
+The floating dredge will be launched using a small crane truck, so it will be lifted into Junor Lake.
 This approach avoids placing fill material for a launch ramp.
 The dredge machinery will include an engine mounted on a floating platform (barge), a pump and an articulated cutting head.
 The cutting head is lowered below the water level, then positioned atop of the sediment.
 By weight of the cutting head and rotation of the cutting blades, the sediment is loosened.
-The pump suction evacuates the sediment and pumps it in a 4- to 6-inch diameter pipe to the sediment bags located in the south part of the golf course property.
-Such conveyance pipe is laid across the ground surface and secured with tie-down stakes or straps to prevent movement.
-The pipe is sufficiently flexible to avoid trees and navigate the up and down slopes of the former railroad berm.
-Only brush and non-native trees will be removed for the placement of the dredge conveyance pipe.
-The dredge platform will progressively move north-south across the pond to remove the accumulated sediments.
 The dredge cutting head will move downward until the original pond depth is encountered.
 Such depth is evident by a change in soil density - the accumulated sediments are soft.
 In contrast, the native substrate is dense (firm) and may contain native pebbles of the underlying stratigraphy (usually layers of silts and clays in the Tualatin Valley).
+The dredge platform will progressively move north-south across the pond to remove the accumulated sediments.
 The pond lacks any buried utilities, but it does have a submerged pump intake and conveyance pipe that will be avoided during the dredging phase.
-The sediment slurry will be pumped into approximately 90 sediment bags.